-- Prepare for and attend Member Advisory Council meetings - Review materials shared, ask questions, and provide feedback - Participate in the discussion boards and provide feedback on the Sharepoint site

-- Provide input based on personal experiences - Attend community events to better understand the needs of members and local communities - Share pertinent information about Colorado Access with their communities. - Work with staff to find creative ways to understand the needs of other members - Focus on solutions that benefit a wide range of members
+- Preparing for and going to MAC meetings. - Reviewing materials, asking questions, and giving feedback. - Taking part in discussions. - Giving input based on personal and community experiences. - Going to community events. - Sharing information about Colorado Access with your communities. - Working with staff to find creative ways to understand the needs of other members. - Focusing on solutions that help a wide range of members.

-Staff Roles and Responsibilities
+Staff Roles and Duties